gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

 Note that we do _not_ have a proof that there is not a more powerful model of computation available.
 All we know is that so far we have not found one.
-The idea there the Turing machine _is_ the most powerful model of computation (as opposed to "the most powerful one _we have found so far_) is known as "the Church-Turing hypothesis".
+The idea that the Turing machine _is_ the most powerful model of computation (as opposed to "the most powerful one _we have found so far_) is known as "the Church-Turing hypothesis".

-Why am I telling all of that?
-Mostly because I like to ramble, but also because lambda calculus and Turing machines turn out to be really important for modern computing, and understanding them at a superficial level can give you deep insights into computer programming.
+Why am I telling you this?
+Mostly because I like to ramble, but also because lambda calculus and Turing machines turn out to be really important for modern computing, and because understanding them, even at a superficial level, can give you deep insights into computer programming.

-## Turing machines & imperative execution
+## Turing machines

 Formally, a Turing machine is a 7-tuple \\(M=\\langle Q, \\Gamma, b, \\Sigma,
 \\delta, q\_0, F\\rangle\\) where: